karthiks1995/sokratik.github.io/_posts/2014-02-18-mongoose-expressjs-and-json.md

      property3: [{college:'IITKGP'},{college:'IITB'},null,{college:'IITKGP'}]}
 {% endhighlight %}

-This works well when we sent from browser, data gets corrupted but server is safe.
+This works well for the loop between server and browser, data gets corrupted but server is safe.
  But the moment we hit mongoose, our expressjs server breaks down and node-forever does not even try to revive the server.
  As a self respecting start up techie, I have not tried to fix the root cause but hacked my way out of trouble.
 All you have to do is to avoid passing nulls where you expect a javascript object from going to json.